okraaij/web-scraping/leveraged_product_scrapers/readme.md

     - [selenium](https://selenium-python.readthedocs.io/) (web scraping package)
     - [pyodbc](https://github.com/mkleehammer/pyodbc/wiki) (database connection package)
 - A separate price_correction.py script ensures that all the scraped prices for each stock are normalised by taking the mean price
 - The primary key in the database is the ISIN, where new ISINS are added as new rows and existing ISINs are updated.
-The script also updates whether the leveraged product is currently active.
+The script also updates whether the leveraged product is currently active or not
 - Each script is designed to be triggered by a .bat file to start at a fixed period through Windows Task Scheduler and therefore logs its behavior in a logfile
 - Data is collected from the following providers:
   - [ING](https://www.ingsprinters.nl/)